Video Lighting Guide Part 3: Basic Lighting Setups

 1-point front light

-In front lighting, as the name suggests, you place the key light in front of your subject.
+As the name suggests, in front lighting, you place the key light in front of your subject.

 If you’re filming your subject from the front, you can place the light next to or slightly above the camera or use an on-camera light or right light mounted on your camera.